RussianMiningCoin/rmcd/Builds/VisualStudio2017/README.md

    **Project Setings** drop-down.
 This should invoke the built-in CMake project generator.
 If not, you can right-click on the `CMakeLists.txt` file and choose **Cache | Generate Cache**.
-5. Select either the `rippled.exe` (unity) or `rippled_classic.exe` (non-unity)
+5. Select either the `rmcd.exe` (unity) option in the **Select Startup Item** drop-down.
-   option in the **Select Startup Item** drop-down.
    This will be the target built when you press F7.
 Alternatively, you can choose a target to build from the top-level **CMake | Build** menu.
-Note that at this time, there are other targets listed that come from third party visual studio files embedded in the rippled repo, e.g. `datagen.vcxproj`.
+Note that at this time, there are other targets listed that come from third party visual studio files embedded in the `rmcd` repo, e.g. `datagen.vcxproj`.
 Please ignore them.

 For details on configuring debugging sessions or further customization of CMake, please refer to the [CMake tools for VS